AdiY10/CloudCostOptimizer/README.md

   * region defined as "all"- to look for the best configuration, in all regions
   * region defined as specific region, for example "us-east-2"- to look for the best configuration only in us-east-2
   * region defined as list of multiple regions- ["eu-west-1","eu-east-2","sa-east-1"]- to look for the best configuration in these regions
-* AvailabilityZone - used if specific AZ is required
 * filterInstances - used if specific instance types (major, minor or instance type) should not be displayed by Optimizer- for example, if major type a1, and instance type c5.large are not relevant, insert- filterInstances: ["a1","c5.large"]
 * Architecture - processor architecture, can be selected as- 'all' / 'x86_64' (64-bit x86) / 'arm64' (64-bit arm) / 'i386' (32-bit) / 'x86_64_mac' (64-bit mac)
-### App parameters:
-##### Required parameters:
-* app - The name of the app
-* share - boolean parameter, indicates if the app can share instances with different apps
+* AvailabilityZone - used if specific AZ is required
 ### Component parameters:
 ##### Required parameters:
 * name - The name of the component
-* memory - Memory GiB RAM
+* memory - Min Memory (GB) size required in the instance
-* vCPUs - Virtual CPUs
+* vCPUs - Min number of vCPUs (virtual CPUs) required in the instance
 ##### Optional parameters:
 * affinity - An affinity rule places a group of virtual machines on a specific Instance
-* anti-affinity - An anti-affinity rule places a group of virtual machines on a specific Instance
+* anti-affinity - An anti-affinity rule places a group of virtual machines on a different Instance
 * type - required instance type ["General Purpose","Compute Optimized","Memory Optimized","Media Accelerator Instances","Storage Optimized","GPU Instances"]
-* behavior- Displays only instances meeting a specific Interruption Behavior criteria (stop / hibernate / terminate) - in case of using Spot instances.
+* behavior- Displays only instances meeting a specific Interruption Behavior criteria (stop / hibernate / terminate) - *in case of using Spot instances.*
-* frequency- Represents the rate at which Spot will be reclaimed capacity (0- *< 5%*,1- *5-10%*,2- *10-15%*,3- *15-20%*, 4- *>20%*) - in case of using Spot instances.
+* frequency- Represents the rate at which Spot will be reclaimed capacity (0- *< 5%*,1- *5-10%*,2- *10-15%*,3- *15-20%*, 4- *>20%*) - *in case of using Spot instances.*
 * typeMajor - Used when specific instance types are required.
 For example, when only C5, R5, A1 are supported- insert "typeMajor": ["c5", "r5", "a1"]
 * Category - Specifies the instance category- General Purpose, Compute Optimized, Memory Optimized, Media Accelerator Instance, Storage Optimized, GPU instance.
-* * network - required network capacity (Gbs)
+* network - required network capacity (Gbs)
 * size - Min storage size (GB)
 * iops - Max IOPS (MiB I/O) per volume.
 * throughput - Max throughput (MiB/s) per volume.